Guild Policies: definitions of ranks and raid types, code of conduct

 Coach - members responsible for applicants and progression of raiding group members.
 They give feedback and are a part of the decision making about the composition of the raiding groups.
 They can also lead raids themselves.
 They will contact the guild members they are responsible for and monitor their progress, give tips about gear, rotation, etc. If you are contacted by a coach with advice on how to improve, please take it to heart and try to cooperate on further progression.

-Twilight and Tiamat – Ranks for members of a particular raiding group.
+Twilight – Rank for members of a particular raiding group.
 This priviledge comes with responsibilities; sign up to whatsapp group of your chosen raid group, follow calendar signups for raids and always signup or decline if you can't join on a particular day.
 Do so appropriately early in order to help your raid lead find a replacement.
 Continue to improve yourself, find optimal ways to support your group.
 If you don't know why you die in a trial, record your run and watch it after raid.
 Support any raids your guild is running if you are free and up for it.

 Elder – Players who can take part in raid groups when needed.
 They can also take initiative to organise raids on their own and they are free to use Dragon's Crest TS3 for it as long as the raids are consisting mostly of guild members.
+If you agreed to be this rank you will be expected to join group raids whenever asked/needed, therefore prioritising guild raids over other activities, regardless of the notice period.

 Adult - Players who actively join open raids, but also who constantly work to improve their performance and contribute in a positive way to guild development.
 They need to be interested in sharing experience and taking as well as giving advice.
 They need to have an extensive knowledge of all trials on Vet and Hardmode.
 They need to be able to complete this content without any struggle.

-Hatchling – Players who passed their trial period in guild.
+Young – Players who passed their trial period in guild.
 They occasionally sign up for open raids and are active in guild chat.
 They need to show progress from the time they initially joined the guild in order to advance more in ranks.
 This progress will be monitored by guild leads (for example; gear and dps check).

 Applicant – Players who successfully passed the recruitment process and are on a trial period of up to three weeks, after which either they get promoted to a Hatchling or will be declined.
 They need to actively join raids, show consistent performance and skills as well as a good ability to communicate on TS in raids.

-Twilight and Tiamat – Sign-ups are reserved for raid group memebers (Elders can sign-up as back-up), these raids concentrate on vMOL and all HM versions of all trials.
+Twilight – Sign-ups are reserved for raid group memebers (Elders can sign-up as back-up), these raids concentrate on all HM versions of all trials.
 If a group member is missing he can be replaced by an Elder only, or through direct invitation if lower ranks.
 If group achieves success and completes toughest trial, we are open to helping others achieving completion there as well by taking individuals into raids when possible/when we have a free spot.

 Farming Raid – Sign-ups for everyone in the guild.
 These raids are not always listed on the calendar and are often impulse runs organised when needed.
 If you want to do any farming raid (for example NMOL or NSO) feel free to ask about it in guild chat and we will try to organise a group.

 Weekly Open Raid – Sign ups open for everyone in the guild.
-They are scheduled once or two times a week – Wednesdays and Saturdays.
+They are scheduled once or two times a week – Fridays and Saturdays.
 If you need more weeklies try to collect a few people and report it to the GMs and we will try to help with organizing additional weekly raids.

 CODE OF CONDUCT